 ONLY IF IN DANGER (i.e. on busy road), escort to nearest water source; as a last resort if water is not accessible, put young in open box and carry on top of head in view of mom, to nearest water source.

 Place in open box with a shallow pan of water, and place in safe open area for the mom to find for 2 hours (max ½ hour on hot day).
 If this is not successful, please bring to the Wildlife Haven Rehabilitation Centre.

 Unless you can the find parent and siblings, bring to Wildlife Haven Rehabilitation Centre as soon as possible.

 Birds of prey are considered dangerous due to their beaks and talons.
-Please contact the Wildlife Haven Rehabilitation Centre for assistance.
+Please call Wildlife Haven Rehabilitation Centre for assistance.

 Any bird or mammal attacked by a cat (signs of injury or not) MUST come to Wildlife Haven Rehabilitation Centre for treatment.
 Cat’s saliva carries bacteria that can be fatal to animals if not treated with antibiotics.